New Order (NEWO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 New Order Historical Price

-According to the latest data gathered on New Order live price page, the current price of New Order is 0.00172135USD.
-The circulating supply of New Order(NEWO) is 169.70M NEWO , giving it a market capitalization of $292.11K.
+According to the latest data gathered on New Order live price page, the current price of New Order is 0.0017171USD.
+The circulating supply of New Order(NEWO) is 169.70M NEWO , giving it a market capitalization of $291.39K.

 The New Order Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEWO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.